voxsim/knowledge/public-speaking/how-to-present.md

   - No really, I have photos

 For me, I tend to keep these outlines very short and high-level.
 I usually don’t get much further than three tiers: top tier is the slide introduction to the section, the second bullet level is a slide and large point inside that section, and the third level of bullets tend to translate to multiple slides supporting the #2 level of points.

+## Keep focus small
+Small subject that you know; avoid things that you don't know

+## The Oral Tradition
+The dirty secret about public speaking is that at the end of the day, it’s just entertainment.
+You hold the audience captive for twenty minutes, forty minutes, an hour, whatever.
+They’re yours.
+They’re looking for you to entertain them.

+This may sound demeaning, but it’s the opposite.
+Dry, academic knowledge transfer can be more easily done with blog posts, or tweets, or emails.
+What you have instead is the opportunity to take part in the oral storytelling tradition that humans have been using for thousands of years.

+It’s potentially far, far more persuasive.
+An entertaining talk can get people excited for new ideas.
+It can get people looking out for hidden dangers they didn’t previously know how to avoid.
+It can rile people up enough to change the status quo.
+It can impact them emotionally enough to think about the bigger picture.

+Good talks aren’t supposed to make you feel good… they’re supposed to make you feel.

+## Talk Experiences
+Certainly it depends on the talk; some talks lend themselves to being inherently more persuasive than others.
+But my biggest piece of advice is not to talk about things… talk about experiences.

+What you’re talking about might not be the most interesting thing in the world, but your experiences behind it can be.
+How did your team come together to make these changes?
+How did implementing these new policies actually impact business at your company?
+Did the new thing you learned make you rethink your philosophy a little?

+What’s more, relating experiences can quickly lead to talking about pain avoidance, and that’s the interesting stuff people like to hear about.
+Maybe your 10% efficiency improvement let your team spend extra time on things that mattered.
+Maybe firing the meanie on the leadership team led to a much happier group of employees.
+Maybe hiring the person who seemed like an outsider brought a whole new set of clarity to what you’re building.

+When you talk experiences and stories, you automatically become more passionate and more comfortable.
+You won’t even have to think much about it- the emotion in your voice as you relate the story will bleed through.
+Let it bleed through.
+It’s more interesting, more entertaining.
+It’s more persuasive.